-My Verdict:“Bright, colourful with quirky music, this game is a lot of fun and particularly comes into its own in two-player mode.
+“Bright, colourful with quirky music, this game is a lot of fun and particularly comes into its own in two-player mode.
 However, it is just too darn difficult in single player mode for the casual gamer.
 If you’re a fan of these sorts of puzzle games will love this game.
 If not, it is still worth a place in your collection.”

 By 1995, the lives of the 16-bit consoles such as the Sega Genesis and Super Nintendo were coming to an end.
 However, Sega still had a few tricks up their sleeve before ceasing production of Mega Drive games.

 Comix Zone is a single-player beat ‘em up developed and published by Sega.
 It was released for the Mega Drive and PC (North America) in 1995, and for the PC (Europe) in 1996.
 Later releases include:

 PlayStation 2 and PlayStation Portable as part of the Sega Mega Drive Collection (2007)